 Paul left the state mediation service in May 2012 to found Golden Gate Dispute Resolution (GGDR).
 The mission of GGDR is to provide professional, neutral, and timely dispute resolution services to the labor-management community.
 Paul serves as an arbitrator, mediator, fact finder, trainer and facilitator.

-Paul is on the American Arbitration Association Labor Panel, the Federal Mediation and Conciliation Service arbitrator roster, the California State Mediation and Conciliation Service arbitrator panel, the Oregon Employment Relations Board Panel of Arbitrators and Factfinders, the Washington Public Employment Relations Commission Dispute Resolution Panel, and the California Public Employment Relations Board’s roster of MMBA fact finders.
-He also serves as a member of the arbitrator panels for BART and SEIU Local 1021, the California State University and State Employees Trades Council, the University of California and AFSCME Local 3299, and is chairperson of the Resolution Panel for the Brentwood (CA) Union School District and the Brentwood Teachers’ Association.
+Paul is on the American Arbitration Association Labor Panel, the Federal Mediation and Conciliation Service arbitrator roster, the California State Mediation and Conciliation Service arbitrator panel, the Oregon Employment Relations Board Panel of Arbitrators and Factfinders, the Washington Public Employment Relations Commission Dispute Resolution Panel, the California Public Employment Relations Board’s roster of MMBA fact finders, and the City of Los Angeles roster of arbitrators.
+He also serves as a member of the arbitrator panels for BART and SEIU Local 1021, the California State University and State Employees Trades Council, the University of California (AFSCME Local 3299 and UAW Local 2865), and is chairperson of the Resolution Panel for the Brentwood (CA) Union School District and the Brentwood Teachers’ Association.
 He was also named permanent mediator for the California State University and the California Faculty Association.

 Paul lives in Oakland, California with his wife Anne Lawrence.
 They have two grown daughters, and divide their time between the San Francisco Bay Area and Ashland, Oregon.